matciotola/matciotola.github.io/index.md

 ## About Me

-I received the B.Sc., M.Sc. (cum laude) degrees in Automation Engineering and PhD degree in Telecommunications Engineering from the University of Naples Federico II, Naples, Italy, in 2018, 2020, and 2024 respectively.
-I am currently a Postdoctoral Research Fellow at the University of Naples Federico II.
-In 2020, I held a traineeship with the Centre de Coopération Internationale en Recherche Agronomique pour le Développement (CIRAD), Montpellier, France, where I conducted my research at the Maison de la Télédétection.
-From 2022 to 2023, I was a Visiting Scholar with the Université Bretagne Sud, Vannes, France, where I fulfilled my research with the Environment Observation With Complex Imagery (OBELIX) Research Team.
-I am a member of the GRIP Research Team.
-My main research interests focus on data fusion of remotely sensed images, particularly super-resolution and pansharpening, through deep learning algorithms.
+I received my B.Sc. and M.Sc. degrees in Automation Engineering, earning the latter cum laude, and completed my Ph.D. in Information Technology and Electrical Engineering (ITEE) in 2024 at the University of Naples Federico II, Italy.
+I am currently an Assistant Professor at the same university and a member of the Group of Research on Image Processing (GRIP).
+In 2020, I carried out a research traineeship at the Centre de Coopération Internationale en Recherche Agronomique pour le Développement (CIRAD) in Montpellier, France, conducting my work at the Maison de la Télédétection, an interdisciplinary center dedicated to remote sensing for environmental and agricultural applications.
+From 2022 to 2023, I was a Visiting Scholar at the Université Bretagne Sud in Vannes, France, collaborating with the Environment Observation With Complex Imagery (OBELIX) research team.
+My primary research interests focus on remote sensing image analysis, particularly multi-source image fusion, including super-resolution, pansharpening, and co-registration of multispectral, hyperspectral, and panchromatic data.
+My work leverages deep learning techniques to develop advanced methodologies for image processing in remote sensing.
+Since 2025, I have been serving as Chair of the Young Professionals Affinity Group of the IEEE Italy Section.
 ## Research Interests

 - **Remote Sensing:** multispectral pansharpening, hyperspectral pansharpening, super-resolution, feature extraction, image reconstruction